prpole/dissertation/throughput/main.md

 vehicles to tunnel into the bottom of the cliff, and for most of an hour she was lost to the world.

-One of the more detailed acts of "construction" in the novel, this moment is a particularly telling portrait of what human labor looks like on Robinson's Mars.
+One of the more detailed acts of construction in the novel, this moment is a particularly telling portrait of what human labor looks like in the early stages of Robinson's Mars.
 If we want to know what Nadia actually does, we can just look at the verb phrases of which she is the subject.
 By the time the cliff is brought down, Nadia has "directed," "linked into," and spent several hours "programming," all of which can be summed up by the phrase "gave them [the robots] instructions."
 Meanwhile, the robots were "grinding" out their efforts "to clear paths," "bore straight into the cliff," and thereby "tunnel" their way to Nadia's intended result.
-Comparing the sets of verbs, the division of labor is clear: Nadia does the thinking, the robots do the work.
+The division of labor is clear: Nadia does the thinking, the robots do the work.

-No surprises there.
-But it's important to note that the robots are more intelligent than mere tools.
+No surprises here.
+But it's important to note that the robots are more intelligent than mere tools, fundamentally changing the nature of the human user's interaction with the machine.
 The ability to "clear a path," imagined from a programmer's perspective like Nadia's, would require an ability to take in and synthesize feedback (in this case, debris) encountered along the way, freeing the programmer from the necessity of accounting for each rock along the way, as she would in, say, a bulldozer.
-The division of labor Robinson imagines therefore relies on networks of communication for the transmission of instructions and complex intelligent systems to allow those instructions to stay on a high level of abstraction, excluding the minutiae of each step.[^ln-loa] This latter point is important, because maintaining a high level of abstraction in communicating instructions to a machine keeps those instructions in the language of the human imagination.
-As readers of these moments in Robinson's fiction, we come to assume any concrete transformation to the environment that can be imagined can be made to happen because the language of action and imagination are kept on the same plane.
+The same is true in any of the tasks to which the industrial robots are set, because so many of them contain shifting or unknown variables.
+The division of labor Robinson imagines therefore relies on advanced systems in two areas: networks of communication for the transmission of instructions and complex intelligent systems to allow those instructions to remain on a high level of abstraction, excluding the minutiae of each step.

+This latter point, maintaining a high level of abstraction, is important, because doing so keeps the instructions to the machine in the language of the human imagination.
+In programming, a "level of abstraction" refers to the specificity with which a program is elaborated, from "move all the files into that folder and rename them one through ten" (high level of abstraction) to the same instruction in binary, directly altering the charge of the bits on the disk to achieve the same result (low level of abstraction).
+We can apply this to Nadia's own process of programming as the difference between telling a robotic machine to "build me a house" and programming each movement and manipulation of the machine's apparatus.
+Narratively and robotically, the level of abstraction of Robinson's robots is such that we see the plan form in the characters' minds, thus understanding how these transformations to the environment will take place.
+As readers of these moments, we come to assume any concrete transformation to the environment that can be imagined can be made to happen because the language of action and imagination are kept on the same plane.
+Imagined events blend with physical events, narratively and in the lives of the characters.

-Though this particularly violent moment of transformation is useful in revealing the narrative mechanism of thought and transformation, in most ways it is anomalous.
-Moments of crisis-aversion like this are few and discrete, whereas patient construction is continuous and defines the trilogy.
+Most of these acts of imaginative and physical "creation" don't look so much like destruction.
+Though this particularly violent moment of transformation is useful in revealing the narrative mechanism for linking thought and action, in most ways it is anomalous.
+Moments of crisis-aversion are few and discrete, whereas patient construction is continuous and defines the trilogy.
 The same methods that Nadia uses to plug up the punctured aquifer are used by all of the first hundred colonists to build their settlements and pursue their